scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 MK and IP were supported by grant ACI-1443054 from the National Science Foundation.
 SJ and OB were supported in part by grant ACI-1443054 from the National Science Foundation.
-Computational resources were in part provided by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575 (allocation MCB130177 to OB and allocation TG-MCB090174 to JS).
+Computational resources were in part provided by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575 (allocation MCB130177 to OB and allocation TG-MCB090174 to SJ).

 References